 Farmers need to strengthen their defences as rats prepare to make their annual migration from ditches and hedgerows to cosier accommodation among the farm buildings.

 Poison baits are the most commonly used measure but their use is coming under ever increasing scrutiny over their potential effect on non-target species.

-- Dr Buckle advocates a planned approach to baiting control programmes, which should have a start, middle and end.
-“It may take as few as 14 days and usually no more than five weeks to clear a rat colony, depending on the severity of infestation,” he says.
+6 Set a planned approach to baiting control programmes, which should have a start, middle and end.
+This may take as few as 14 days and usually no more than five weeks to clear a rat colony, depending on the severity of infestation.

-- Cold, shiny plastic boxes with at least one right-angle turn and mostly too small to sit up in or to eat in a group won’t attract rats.
-Instead, Ms Hughes suggests using familiar, readily available farmyard materials such as corrugated iron, wooden sheeting, pallets, slates, tiles, bricks, blocks or old tyres to build simple bait stations puts rats at greater ease, and with a bit of thought can be made as secure as most tamper-resistant boxes to non-target species.
+8 Cold, shiny plastic boxes with at least one right-angle turn and mostly too small to sit up in or to eat in a group won’t attract rats.

 Instead, use familiar, readily available farmyard materials such as corrugated iron, wooden sheeting, pallets, slates, tiles, bricks, blocks or old tyres to build simple bait stations.

 9 Robust construction and small enough entry points to deny dog access are important.

 Sturdy wooden trays around 150 x 76mm (6 x 3in) make good bait containers, protected by an immovable structure with an entry height of about 76mm (3in) and an internal height of 150-200mm (6-8in).